 - They are known for their coconut juice and mangos

-- Their FAVORITE food is called “Lechon” which is a suckling pig that has been roasted until the skin turns crusty.
+- Their FAVORITE food is called Lechon.
+Lechon is a suckling pig roasted until the skin turns crusty.

-- Popular street foods are a boild duck egg with an embryo called a “Balut.”
-I have never tried”Balut”, however my ex boyfriend did.
+- Popular street foods are boiled duck eggs with an embryo called Balut.

 There are an estimated 175 languages spoken.
-The Current Constitution names Filipino (Tagalog) and English as joint official languages.
-Here are 9 words to know in Tagalog. ** Ad po to words, phrases, and sentences when speaking to someone older to you **
+The Current Constitution Names Filipino or Tagalog and English as joint official languages.
+Below are nine words to know in Tagalog. ** Ad PO to words, phrases, and sentences when speaking to someone older than you **